Case Management Committee Members

 Geraint is based Penarth in South Wales.
 Having studies Economics and Statistics at Exeter he joined and qualified as an accountant with Deloitte Haskins and Sells.
 For 25 years until his retirement in 2013 he was a partner in Grant Thornton.
 During that time he acted for listed, AIM and substantial private companies but was also involved with Government, local authorities and the not for profit sector.
 He acts currently as a Non-Executive Director serving on a number of audit and risk committees.
 He is Chair of several charities and is the lead adviser to the Aberfan charities a role he has held for some 36 years.
 He was awarded his CBE in the 2013 New Year Honours List for services and charitable activities in Wales.

 Mark Eames joined BP in 1977 having read engineering at University College London.
-He held technology, commercial and business leadership posts in Exploration, Gas and Petrochemicals located in the UK and Africa before returning to London in 1994 to become Head of Assurance for the Gas, Power and Renewables business.
-He became Director of Audit working to improve internal control, audit and risk management across a number of BP’s businesses and functions in 2004.
-Since retiring from BP at the beginning of 2009 he has advised companies in the oil, gas and engineering sectors in the areas of governance, risk, assurance and audit to.
-He is married with two daughters.
+He held senior leadership posts in Exploration, Gas and Petrochemicals in the UK and Africa before becoming Director of Audit working to improve risk management, internal control and audit across BP’s businesses and functions in 2004.
+Since leaving BP he has advised companies in the oil, gas and engineering sectors in the areas of governance, risk, assurance and audit alongside non-executive roles in the private and public sectors.

 Peter is a barrister with experience of financial services, consumer law and technology.
 He sits on a number of judicial and regulatory decision making bodies.